 However, the arrangement with the Las Vegas Museum fell through.
 In a letter to James H. Madsen, Field House curator Sue Ann Bilbey said only that “Las Vegas is no longer interested in obtaining a copy or making new molds” (Bilbey 1989), and a letter from Royal Museum of Scotland’s Keeper of Geology William D. I. Rolfe (1988) to LuRae Caldwell of the Field House makes it clear that the Las Vegas plans had been abandoned by 24 October 1988.
 The Las Vegas Museum was to go bankrupt and close in 1990 (Michele Jones, pers. comm., 2022), so it seems likely that its waning interest was due to lack of funds.

 With the Las Vegas plans having failed, and with little funding of its own, the Field House was in a difficult position.
 The plan at this stage was to move the existing concrete cast indoors (Bilbey 1989).
-Bilbey wrote on 2 April 1989 to James H. Madson of Dinolab, inc., floating the possibility of a collaboration along the broad lines of those of the failed Las Vegas deal, but leaving it to Madsen to propose the details in a way that would make the project commercially worthwhile for Dinolab (Bilbey 1989).
+Bilbey wrote on 2 April 1989 to James H. Madsen of Dinolab, inc., floating the possibility of a collaboration along the broad lines of those of the failed Las Vegas deal, but leaving it to Madsen to propose the details in a way that would make the project commercially worthwhile for Dinolab (Bilbey 1989).
 At this time, the Royal Museum of Scotland was very interested in obtaining a complete skeleton (Bilbey 1989).
-Madsen replied on 16 May with some caution (Madsen 1989a), proposing that Dinolab might make the project financially viable by creating up to fifteen additional Diplodocus copies from molds that it would make from the Field House concrete cast, but expressing concern about the size of the project and worrying that “details and approvals may become too tedious to work with” — most likely a reference to the Carnegie Museum’s reluctance to allow multiple copies to be made.
+Madsen replied on 16 May with some caution (Madsen 1989a), proposing that Dinolab might make the project financially viable by creating up to fifteen additional Diplodocus copies from molds that it would make from the Field House concrete cast, but expressing concern about the size of the project and worrying that “details and approvals may become too tedious to work with” — most likely a reference to the Carnegie Museum’s reluctance to allow multiple copies to be made (King 1988).
+(It does not seem that the Carnegie Museum had any actual authority to veto the creation of new casts, but all parties would have been reluctant to alienate an important ally.)

 Madsen’s reservations were evidently overcome, the project was quickly begun, and by the time he wrote to Hamblin on 12 June (Madsen 1989b) he was able to say “We are into the work with gusto”.
 It became apparent that a great deal of work was necessary to clean, stabilize and repair the concrete casts, which had suffered badly from three decades of climate extremes, before they could be used to make new molds (Madsen 1989b).
 A year later, Madsen (1990:3) would write that “It is evident now that the decision at that time to dismantle and repair the skeleton was a wise one, since close examination during preparation and stabilization has revealed incipient fracturing and surface deterioration due to weathering of numerous elements [...]
 Such damage would have been progressively more difficult, if not impossible, to repair after a few more years of precipitation and the temperature extremes typical of the harsh winters and hot summers of the Uintah Basin.”